visit-dav/visit/src/doc/using_visit/Operators/OperatorTypes/ICS/index.rst

 streamline is a path rendered by an integrator that uses the same vector field for the entire integration.
-A pathline uses the vector field that is in-step with the integrator, so that as the integrator steps through time, it uses data from the vector field at each new time step.
+A pathline uses the vector field that is in-step with the integrator, so that as the integrator steps through time, it uses data from the vector field at each new timestep.
 Pathline options are:

 Override starting time
-    Instead of starting with the current time step, utilize another time for the start time.
+    Instead of starting with the current timestep, utilize another time for the start time.

 Interpolation over time
-    Interpolate the integral curve with a static mesh for all time or with a varying mesh at each time step.
+    Interpolate the integral curve with a static mesh for all time or with a varying mesh at each timestep.
 The mesh is typically static, but this cannot always be assumed and should be verified for each dataset before use.